Splunk DB Connect terminology

 An identity object contains database credentials.
 It comprises the username and obfuscated password that DB Connect uses to access your database.
 For more information about identity objects, see Create and manage identities.

 A role is a collection of permissions and capabilities.
-You assign roles to users in Splunk Enterprise.
+You assign roles to users in your Splunk platform deployment.
 The roles a user belongs to determine which identity, connection, input, output, and lookup objects that user is able to see and interact with in Splunk DB Connect.
 For more information, see Configure security and access controls.

-A task server enables Splunk DB Connect to send and receive data via JDBC.
+A task server enables Splunk DB Connect to send and receive data through a JDBC Driver.
 The task server is an instance of a web server that listens on a dedicated port (9998 by default) for instructions to connect to a database.

 A database table is a collection of data organized by intersecting vertical columns and horizontal rows.
 Rows and columns intersect in cells.